Frequently Asked Questions

 In reality, for many variant calling pipelines, you will find that all samples are diploid on the X chromosome regardless of the number of X chromosomes a sample actually has.
 Male samples (or a sample with a single X chromosome) appear to be homozygous across all chrX positions, while female samples (or samples with more than one X chromosome) tend to be heterozygous at some positions.

 If you run PharmCAT on male samples or samples with only one chrX, be aware of the issue and use only the haploid for male samples or samples with a single X chromosome for reporting purposes.
-Nonetheless, the drug prescribing recommendations should be the same for these samples regardless whether they are observed correctly as a hemizygote or a diploid for the X chromosome.
+Nonetheless, the drug prescribing recommendations should be the same for these samples regardless of whether they are observed correctly as a hemizygote or a diploid for the X chromosome.

 We will add the support for hemizygotes at the X chromosome in the PharmCAT VCF Preprocessor in the future.